HiroakiMikami/jlenv/README.md

     $ brew install jlenv
     ~~~

-   Note that this also installs `ruby-build`, so you'll be ready to
+   Note that this also installs `julia-build`, so you'll be ready to
-   install other Ruby versions out of the box.
+   install other Julia versions out of the box.

 2. Run `jlenv init` and follow the instructions to set up
    jlenv integration with your shell.
 This is the step that will make
-   running `ruby` "see" the Ruby version that you choose with jlenv.
+   running `julia` "see" the Julia version that you choose with jlenv.

 3. Close your Terminal window and open a new one so your changes take
    effect.